opa334/TrollStore/README.md

 ## Guide

-1. Based on what device you are using, pick the one of the two links above and tap it.
+1. Based on what device you are using, pick one of the two links above and tap it.

-2. An alert should appear, click "Install".
+2. An alert should appear, tap "Install".

 3. When the installation is finished, you will find a "GTA Car Tracker" application on your device.